Adamant-im/adamant-wallets/README.md

   "createCoin": true,

   "defaultVisibility": true, // Optional.
-To show a coin by default, or hide it "defaultOrder": 0, // Optional.
-Default order in a wallet list.
-Coins with the same order are sorted alphabetically.
+To show a coin by default, or hide it "defaultOrdinalLevel": 0, // Optional.
+Default ordinal number in a wallet list.
+Coins with the same ordinal number are sorted alphabetically.
 Coins without an order are shown last, alphabetically

   "consensus": "dPoS", // Optional.
 Blockchain consensus type "blockTimeFixed": 5000, // Optional.
 Fixed block time in ms